About Us

 Ilana Stanger-Ross

-Originally from Brooklyn, New York, Ilana has been lucky enough to call Victoria home since 2005, when she began studying midwifery at the University of British Columbia.
-In addition to her midwifery training, Ilana holds a BA in History from Columbia University (New York) and an MA in English/Creative Writing from Temple University (Philadelphia) and is the author of “A is for Advice (The Reassuring Kind): Wisdom for Pregnancy” (Harper Collins: 2019).
-A former Board Member of the College of Midwives of British Columbia, she now sits on the Inquiry and Education committees for the BC College of Nurses and Midwives.
+Ilana (she/her) co-founded The Midwives Collective in 2011.
+In addition to her UBC midwifery training, Ilana holds a BA in History from Columbia University (New York) and an MA in English/Creative Writing from Temple University (Philadelphia) and is the author of “A is for Advice (The Reassuring Kind): Wisdom for Pregnancy” (Harper Collins: 2019).
+A former Board Member of the College of Midwives of British Columbia, she now sits on the Inquiry committee for the BC College of Nurses and Midwives.

 Ilana has a deep interest in medicine and feminism, which merge, for her, in the practice of midwifery.
-She has spent the last several years immersed in the joys and challenges of pregnancy and parenting as both a clinician and a mother, and feels immensely privileged to be part of such an important time in the lives of pregnant people and their families.
+She has spent many years immersed in the joys and challenges of pregnancy and parenting as both a clinician and a mother, and feels immensely privileged to be part of such an important time in the lives of pregnant people and their families.

 Julia Young